2010 Fed Cup Europe/Africa Zone Group III – play-offs

-The Play-offs of the 2010 Fed Cup Europe/Africa Zone Group III were the final stages of the Group III Zonal Competition involving teams from Europe and Africa.
+The play-offs of the 2010 Fed Cup Europe/Africa Zone Group III were the final stages of the Group III Zonal Competition, a women's tennis tournament, involving teams from Europe and Africa.
 Using the positions determined in their pools, the seven teams faced off to determine their placing in the 2010 Fed Cup Europe/Africa Zone Group III.
 The top two teams advanced to Group II for next year.

 Promotion play-offs

 The top two teams of each pool were placed against each other in two head-to-head rounds.
 The winner of the rounds advanced to Group II for next year.